JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 One of the most surprising aspects of this new feature is just how long it has been in the works.
-From the very beginning --- prior even to the 0.1 release --- Julia has had the `Task` type, providing symmetric coroutines and event-based I/O.
+From the very beginning --- prior even to the 0.1 release --- Julia has had the `Task` type providing symmetric coroutines, which we've used for event-based I/O.
 So we have always had a unit of *concurrency* in the language, it just wasn't *parallel* (simultaneous streams of execution) yet.
 We knew we needed parallelism though, so in 2014 (roughly the version 0.3 timeframe) we